-The tax expenditures for deductions of contributions to self-employed retirement plans and exclusions/deferrals of earnings from these accounts are listed separately in Table 3.
-The total fiscal effect is the sum of both components.
+The tax expenditure combines the impact of deductions of contributions to self-employed retirement plans and exclusions/deferrals of earnings from these accounts.

-Transportation and Other Fringe Benefits, IRC 132(a) \$23,700,000 -- --------------
+Transportation and Other Fringe Benefits, IRC 132(a) \$20,500,000 -- --------------

-Employer-provided transportation in a commuter vehicle, transit passes, and parking are excluded from income of the employee receiving these benefits.
-In 2022, the exclusion for commuter transportation or transit passes is limited to \$280 per month and the exclusion for parking is limited to \$280 per month.
+Employer-provided transportation in a commuter vehicle, transit passes and parking are excluded from income of the employee receiving these benefits.
+In 2024, the exclusion for commuter transportation or transit passes is limited to \$315 per month and the exclusion for parking is limited to \$315 per month.
 These amounts are indexed for inflation.